Orange vs. Banana — Health Impact and Nutrition Comparison

 Both bananas and oranges can cause an allergic reaction․

 People who are sensitive to latex are more likely to have an allergic reaction to bananas.
 Citrus fruits, including oranges, do not commonly cause allergic reactions.
-When they do, the symptoms are usually mild and involve irritation and itching of the mouth .
+The symptoms are usually mild and involve irritation and itching of the mouth .

 Other side effects

 Both fruits are likely safe in the amounts typically eaten as food.
-Side effects to banana and orange are rare but may include bloating, diarrhea, gas, softer stools, nausea, and vomiting, stomach cramps, and insomnia .
+Side effects of bananas and oranges are rare but may include bloating, diarrhea, gas, softer stools, nausea, vomiting, stomach cramps, and insomnia .